MicrosoftDocs/microsoft-365-docs/microsoft-365/bookings/bookings-faq.md

 **Can I create more than one Bookings calendar under the same Microsoft 365 account and switch between them?**

 Yes.
 You can create and manage more than one Bookings calendar with one account.
-You can switch between them using the caret next to the business name in the Bookings web app.
+You can switch between them using the caret next to the business name in the Bookings Web app.

 **What if my organization has mixed licenses with F1/F3, E1, and E3/E5?**